sodapopcan/vim-twiggy/README.md

 While I have been developing and using this plugin for quite some time, it's only been publicly available since Oct 11, 2014.
-It was developed entirely on a 2013 MacBook Air with Vim 7.3/7.4 and most git 1.8/1.9/2.x (I didn't update to 2.x until very recently).
+It was developed entirely on a 2013 MacBook Air with Vim 7.3/7.4 and mostly git 1.8 and 1.9 (I didn't update to 2 until very recently).
 It hasn't been tested in any other context.
-Also, this is my very first Vim plugin.
+Also, this is my very first Vim plugin so... be warned!

 ## Basic Usage